Quality | Aluminium Print

 Now we are ready to attach the acrylic to the aluminium panel.
-We peel back the seal of the double sided mount film and position the acrylic on top of the aluminium making sure everything lines up nicely.
-The pair now go through the rollers for a third and final time and are fixed together.
+We peel back the seal of the double-sided mount film and position the acrylic on top of the aluminium making sure everything lines up nicely.
+The pair now goes through the rollers for a third and final time and are fixed together.

 Once the Aluminium Print is hung you should not be able to see the aluminium bars on the back unless you view it at an acute angle and this gives the product it’s ‘floating’ effect.

-Each product is individually hand numbered and comes with an certificate of authenticity that includes the issue date, image name and edition number.
+Each product is individually hand-numbered and comes with a certificate of authenticity that includes the issue date, image name and edition number.